YetAnotherNerd/whatlastgenre/README.md

 		* Filters them by personal preferences and preset or custom filters
 		* Scores them with different methods while taking personal preferences into account
-	* Caches all data received from music sites to make reruns super fast.
+	* Caches all data received from music sites to make reruns super fast
+	* Makes use of MusicBrainz IDs when possible and recognizes invalid ones
-	* Optional: writes release type (Album, EP, Anthology, ...) (from What)
+	* Optional: saves release type (Album, EP, Anthology, ...) (from What)
-	* Optional: writes MusicBrainz IDs
+	* Optional: saves MusicBrainz IDs
-	* Makes use of MusicBrainz IDs when possible
-		* Recognizes and deletes invalid MBIDs.
-	* Interactive mode, especially for release types and mbids (it's not guessing wrong data)
+	* Interactive mode, especially for release types and MBIDs (it's not guessing wrong data)
 		* Progressive fuzzy matching to reduce needed user input
 		* eg. MusicBrainz: Tries to identify artists by looking at its albums